Why Functional Fragrance Gets More Effective Over Time

 Music anchors require the auditory cortex → thalamus → hippocampus pathway.
 They form more slowly and are more susceptible to interference from other auditory input.
 They also can't be used silently in a shared office environment.

 Visual anchors (a specific object, a screensaver, a physical cue) route through visual cortex → thalamus → hippocampus.
 Similar formation timelines to auditory.
-Effective but slow.
+Effective but slower to build and less durable.

 Physical routine anchors (a specific stretch, a breathing pattern, a physical gesture) can be powerful but require active execution — they don't initiate automatically in the way a conditioned olfactory response does.